sentinelwolfy/sentinelwolfy/README.md

 - Learning LUAE
-- Starting Python
+- MILSIMS enjoyer
-- Lone loser who enjoys games and trolling.
+- Certified Gamer

 <!---
 sentinelwolfy/sentinelwolfy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.